-If you are thinking about remodeling your home, a fireplace is a great way to start.
-While there are a lot of different ways you can decorate a fireplace to make it look good, a tile pattern for the wall is a way to really make it unique and feel like a natural part of your home.
-In the post that will follow, we’ll give you 15 different ideas when it comes to making a tile arrangement of your own for your fireplace.
+A fireplace is a great start if you are thinking about remodeling your home.
+While there are a lot of different ways you can decorate a fireplace to make it look good, a tile pattern for the wall is a way to make it unique and feel like a natural part of your home.
+In the following post, we’ll give you 15 different ideas for creating a tile arrangement of your own for your fireplace.

 - No Added Fire Risk – Unlike wood and gas fireplaces, you don’t have to worry about these being a fire hazard.